We hear this from businesses all the time: We’d love to be They Ask, You Answer Mastery clients, but the program is just too expensive for us.

 Shifting the way we think about marketing

-Will Schultz is a Mastery coach at IMPACT.
+Will Schultz is a They Ask, You Answer Coach at IMPACT.
 When he speaks to potential clients, he advises them to change their entire perspective of how they think about marketing.

 “The Mastery program is not comparable to any other marketing expenses like paid ads,” he says. “[Business leaders] are used to making budget decisions based on cost and return, typically looking at a monthly spend.
 This is totally different.”